Electrical markets and regulatory challenges for the system operators in Latin America

 - Independence of the operator and the electric power system actors.

 - Reliability and quality service.

 - Market prices trends and lessons learned.

 Renewable energy auctions have become useful mechanisms for the purchase of new significant energy capacity in Latin American such as Mexico and Chile.
-Mexico is planning to add 2 GW of new renewable energy capacity and Chile is planning to add 2.2 GWhr to ensure long-term power supply.
-Renewable energy are bringing down wholesale generation prices.
+Mexico is planning to add 2 GW of new renewable energy capacity and Chile is planning to add 2.2 GWh to ensure long-term power supply.
+Renewable energy is bringing down wholesale generation prices.
 Colombia, Peru and Ecuador and also in position to incorporate renewable energy on its plans based on their own natural resources.

 Also, the increased penetration of renewable energy, particularly solar and wind, require more flexibility of the electric power system to deal with their variability.
 Energy storage has been identified as a key technology that is needed to compensate the inherent fluctuations of energy production.
 While globally, energy storage has been amply demonstrated, the full potential in Latin America is still to come.
 This panel shares the perspectives of power system operators, transmission or distribution companies regarding the impact of renewable sources into the grid and the degree in which energy storage could be a solution for key applications such as frequency support, peak shaving, transmission congestion relief, and others.

 Success stories about technology deployments that improved the power system performance: